 Return to the US

 A year before she died, she went to Mount Auburn Cemetery in Cambridge, Mass., to pick out her gravesite.
-She looked at a number of lots and tombs in prominent positions throughout the cemetery.
+She looked at a number of lots and tombs throughout the cemetery.
 Finally, she said, “Haven’t you a lot for sale where one could obtain an unobstructed view of Boston?”

 She then found just the thing near the highest point in the cemetery.
 It had a sweeping view of Boston and the widest part of the Charles River.
 She liked it so much she brought a group of friends to visit it.